 “Let’s say I’m flying on an airline, and I notice that we’re circling the airport,” Hyken said.
 “I can direct message the airline over Twitter with my frequent flyer number to let them know I might miss my flight.
 The airline can then respond to let me know that they’ll hold my flight for me.”

-While social care is often associated with Twitter and Facebook, other forms of social media can also educate and influence customers.
+While social customer care is often associated with Twitter and Facebook, other forms of social media can also educate and influence customers.
 For example, historical information on parts and repairs can be maintained on Wikipedia.
-Or special “how to” videos can be posted on YouTube.
+Customer service reps could answer relevant questions in a Q&A site like Quora, potentially winning over people who aren’t yet customers of their brand.
+Or reps could post how-to videos on YouTube.

 “People don’t think of YouTube as a customer service channel,” Hyken said.
 “But it absolutely is.
 It’s like having an instructor standing over your customer’s shoulder and telling them what to do next.
 That saves you time by cutting down the number of customer calls, which is good ROI.”